DevangML/Pandemic-Warrior/README.md

 6. Hospital Management System:

-&emsp;&emsp;This module will enable user to manage hospital data using a GUI based database with functions like modifying record and various ways of accessing the database.
+&emsp;&emsp;<pre>This module will enable user to manage hospital data using a GUI based database with functions like modifying record and various ways of accessing the database.</pre>

 7. Vaccine’s information: